Hades: Artistic representations

 Hades was depicted infrequently in artwork, as well as mythology, because the Greeks were so afraid of him.
 His artistic representations, which are generally found in Archaic pottery, are not even concretely thought of as the deity; however at this point in time it is heavily believed that the figures illustrated are indeed Hades.
 He was later presented in the classical arts in the depictions of the Rape of Persephone.
 Within these illustrations, Hades was often young, yet he was also shown as varying ages in other works.
 Due to this lack of depictions, there were not very strict guidelines when representing the deity.
 On pottery, he has a dark beard and is presented as a stately figure on an "ebony throne."
-His attributes in art include a bident (less commonly, a scepter), a helm, cornucopias, roosters, and a key.
-They key plays a doubly symbolic role in that it represents his control over the underworld and acts as a reminder that the gates of the underworld were always locked so that souls could not leave.
+His attributes in art include scepters, cornucopias, roosters, and a key.
+The key plays a doubly symbolic role in that it represents his control over the underworld and acts as a reminder that the gates of the underworld were always locked so that souls could not leave.
 Even if the doors were open, Cerberus, the three-headed guard dog of the underworld, ensured that, while all souls were allowed to enter into the underworld freely, none could ever escape.
-Cerberus is a very integral symbol of Hades so much so that when Cerberus is depicted, the depiction very rarely portrays him without Hades.
 Sometimes, artists painted Hades as looking away from the other gods, as he was disliked by them as well as humans.

 As Pluto, he was regarded in a more positive light.
 He holds a cornucopia, representing the gifts he bestows upon people as well as fertility, which he becomes connected to.